 The first transgression (in keeping with the "spirit of Holy Week") occurred Wednesday morning when Ingraham mocked Hogg's rejection by several colleges.
 She tweeted triumphantly about his failure to be accepted at four universities and wrote he "whines" in response.

-@DavidHogg111.
+Then on Thursday came Ingraham's apology.
+She wrote on Twitter, "Any student should be proud of a 4.2 GPA —incl. @DavidHogg111.
 On reflection, in the spirit of Holy Week, I apologize for any upset or hurt my tweet caused him or any of the brave victims of Parkland."